lockevod/Karoo-KActions/README.md

 3. **Customize messages**:
   - Personalize messages for each event type (start, end, pause, resume).
   - Messages can include custom text according to your preferences.
+  - Enter you Karoo live key.
+For example if you live url is https://dashboard.hammerhead.io/live/ZC35WnpU you only have to fill ZC35WnpU

 4. **During your ride**:
-  - Once configured, kNotify will automatically send messages when you start, pause, resume, or end a ride on your Karoo.
+  - Once configured, kNotify will automatically send messages when you start, pause, resume, or end a ride on your Karoo  with your tracking url (only if you've filled key before)
   - No need to interact with the app during your ride; everything works in the background.

 ## Features